Signed in as:

 Initially used to house digital currencies, these Digital Work Passports courtesy of MAGNUS and Workwolf leverage blockchain technology to expedite hiring in the healthcare sector and allow workers to be deployed between facilities without the friction normally associated with criminal clearance and license verification screening; for facilities experiencing a high number of COVID-19 cases who need nurses immediately, MAGNUS’s donation will aid in acquiring more qualified and registered healthcare workers, inevitably saving lives.

-Initially donating $10,000 to Ontario nurses, MAGNUS is now rolling out another initiative to help support Ontario's healthcare infrastructure with up to $100,000 in technology for front-line healthcare worker.
+Initially donating $100,000 to Ontario nurses, MAGNUS is now rolling out another initiative to help support Ontario's healthcare infrastructure.

-100% of any donation goes directly to front-line medical staff.
-Digital Work Passports improve patient safety and care and help solve for the systemic inefficiencies that plague Ontario's healthcare system.
+100% of any donation goes directly to providing front-line medical staff Digital Work Passports.
+These patient safety and care and help solve for the systemic inefficiencies that plague Ontario's healthcare system.